 This activity, contributed by the Cornell Center for Teaching Excellence, was created for a graduate communications class to provide students with the opportunity to practice concise description of their graduate research projects.
 Students go on "speed dates" to practice giving eloquent blurbs of their research.
 Read more about Speed Dating Elevator Talks

 This activity, created by Justin Gest, involves learning through "speed dating."
-The activity focuses on how to craft excellent topic sentences and substantively centers on the question: how are conceptual and classic understandings of the state (or polis) complicated by globalization and immigration?
+The activity focuses on how to craft excellent topic sentences while considering the application of the course's theoretical ideas.
 Read more about Speed Dating Topic Sentences

 In EMR16 and Stat139, students periodically do very brief "mini-assignments" which require them to submit or consider something that the instructor incorporates into lecture.
 Read more about Statistics Mini-Assignments